 How To Make Instant Pot Turkey Chili

-You seriously won’t believe how simple it is to make this chili recipe.
+You seriously won’t believe how simple it is to make this electric pressure cooker keto turkey chili recipe.
 The hardest part is not eating every drop once it’s done!
 Take a peek at how easy it is:

 First Step: Turn the Instant Pot to the saute setting and begin browning the ground turkey.

-Second Step: Mix in the onions, peppers, garlic, tomatoes, stock, seasonings, and xanthan gum to the ground turkey.
+Second Step: Mix in the onions, peppers, garlic, tomatoes, stock, and seasonings.

-Third Step: Switch the pressure cooker to the manual setting; make sure the vent is closed and cook for 10 minutes!
+Third Step: Switch the pressure cooker to the manual setting; make sure the vent is closed and set the cooking time for 10 minutes!